-Notwithstanding EC Section 51223, “All pupils, except pupils excused or exempted pursuant to EC Section 51241, shall be required to attend upon the courses of physical education for a total period of time of not less than 400 minutes each ten schooldays” (EC Section 51222[a]).
+Notwithstanding EC Section 51223, “All pupils, except pupils excused or exempted pursuant to Section 51241, shall be required to attend upon the courses of physical education for a total period of time of not less than 400 minutes each 10 schooldays” (EC Section 51222[a]).

-- What are the state high school graduation physical education course requirements?
+- What are the state high school graduation requirements for physical education (PE)?

-- What is the required course content for high school students enrolled in physical education?
+- What is the required course content for high school students enrolled in physical education (PE)?

-The course of study adopted by local educational agencies (LEAs) must include physical education for grades one through six (EC Section 51210[g]) and for grades seven through twelve (EC Section 51220[d]).
-These statutes specify that the physical education course of study must include an emphasis upon those physical activities that may be “conducive to health and vigor of body and mind.”
+The course of study adopted by local educational agencies (LEAs) must include PE for grades one through six, inclusive, (EC Section 51210[g]) and for grades 7 through 12, inclusive (EC Section 51220[d]).
+These statutes specify that the PE course of study must include an emphasis upon those physical activities that may be “conducive to health and vigor of body and mind.”

 - Effects of physical activity upon dynamic health

 - Mechanics of body movement

 - Gymnastics and tumbling

 - Individual and dual sports

 - Team sports